smttsp/temporal_consistency_odt/README.md

 **Low IOU**:
 - Situations where the intersection-over-union (IOU) of an object between two consecutive frames drops below a threshold, indicating potential tracking issues.

----

-**Augmentation Evaluation**:
-The repository also supports the application of random frame augmentations.
-By observing how these augmentations affect detection outcomes, users can assess the resilience and robustness of the detection model (`yolo_v8` in our case).
-This may also aid in accumulating diverse samples that can further improve the model's performance.

 ### Examples